Criomby/hubspool/README.md

 <strong>The file is not saved when I press 'Safe to .csv':</strong><br>
 You have probably forgotten to change the name for the next savefile after your last safe.<br>
 Since the program does not override existing fles, it just does nothing.<br>
-In the next verion an error messge will be printed for that error.<br>
+In the next version an error messge will be printed for that error.<br>
 <br>
-<strong>The wrong table is printed when I press 'save to':</strong><br>
+<strong>The wrong table is exported when I press 'save to':</strong><br>
 The program always saves the last function you have printed / pressed. <br>
-Make sure the right button is pressed & shown on top before you save.<br>
+Make sure the right table is shown in the textfield on top before you save.<br>
 <br>
 <strong>There is only one table printed when I press 'save to':</strong><br>
 Currently the program only saves the last function / table you have pressed. <br>